qdiv.plot.ordination_plots module

 - get_window_extent(renderer=None)[source]

-Get the artist’s bounding box in display space.
+Get the artist’s bounding box in display space, ignoring clipping.

-The bounding box’ width and height are nonnegative.
+The bounding box’s width and height are non-negative.

 Subclasses should override for inclusion in the bounding box “tight” calculation.
 Default is to return an empty bounding box at 0, 0.

-Be careful when using this function, the results will not update if the artist window extent of the artist changes.
-The extent can change due to any changes in the transform stack, such as changing the Axes limits, the figure size, or the canvas used (as is done when saving a figure).
-This can lead to unexpected behavior where interactive figures will look fine on the screen, but will save incorrectly.
+The extent can change due to any changes in the transform stack, such as changing the Axes limits, the figure size, the canvas used (as is done when saving a figure), or the DPI.

 - get_aa()